Olly Alexander: Advocacy, politics and personal life

-In September 2018, Alexander won GQ's Award "Live Act Of The Year".
+In September 2018 Alexander won GQ's Award "Live Act Of The Year".
 The award was presented to him by Héloïse Letissier, and in his acceptance speech, Alexander advocated for the LGBTQ community and Mental Health Awareness Month, particularly in regard to men.
 In the same month, Alexander took part in a video campaign "The Flag We Shouldn't Be Proud Of" for World Suicide Prevention Day, holding up a rainbow flag with two colours ripped from it, and was quoted: "This is the flag we shouldn't be proud of.
 A flag that represents the two in six LGBTQ people we risk losing to suicide."

-In October 2018, British GQ posted an interview between Alexander and Alastair Campbell where he spoke about his struggles with self-harm and eating disorders, his experiences in 2018 with homophobia, his political views on Brexit and Donald Trump.
+In October 2018 British GQ posted an interview between Alexander and Alastair Campbell in which he spoke about his struggles with self-harm and eating disorders, his experiences in 2018 with homophobia, and his political views on Brexit and Donald Trump.
 In the interview he said he voted Remain in the 2016 referendum, supported Corbyn as Prime Minister and called Trump "repugnant" and "repulsive".

-During Years & Years' performance on the Pyramid Stage at the 2019 Glastonbury Festival, Alexander gave a speech promoting LGBTQ+ rights and calling for the elimination of racism, ableism and sexism.
+During Years & Years' performance on the Pyramid Stage at the 2019 Glastonbury Festival, Alexander gave a speech promoting LGBTQ rights and calling for the elimination of racism, ableism and sexism.
 The speech earned praise from fans and media.

-Awards and honours
+In protest at the ongoing Israel–Hamas war Alexander signed a letter by LGBTQ association Voices4London, which accused Israel of committing apartheid and genocide against Palestinians.
+Spokespeople within the Israeli government and the Campaign Against Antisemitism condemned his views and asked the BBC not to allow him to perform at the Eurovision Song Contest 2024, while the BBC rejected the demands, stating that it was not in a position to do so with someone who is not a journalist.
+In March 2024, Alexander rejected calls to boycott Eurovision because of Israel's participation.

+Achievements

-In June 2020, in honour of the 50th anniversary of the first LGBTQ Pride parade, Queerty named him among the 50 heroes "leading the nation toward equality, acceptance, and dignity for all people".
+In June 2020 in honour of the 50th anniversary of the first LGBTQ pride parade, Queerty named him among the 50 heroes "leading the nation toward equality, acceptance, and dignity for all people".
 In November 2020, Alexander won the LGBT Celebrity of the Year award at the British LGBT Awards.

-For his leading role in It's a Sin, Alexander was nominated for a Critics' Choice Television Award for Best Actor in a Limited Series or Movie Made for Television and the British Academy Television Award for Best Actor.
+For his leading role in It's a Sin Alexander was nominated for a Critics' Choice Television Award for Best Actor in a Limited Series or Movie Made for Television and the British Academy Television Award for Best Actor.

+In 2024 he received a gold Blue Peter badge in recognition of his music.
+That year, he also broke the Guinness World Record for most objects caught while spinning on a chair in one minute with a total of 27, which was inspired by his Eurovision entry "Dizzy".